stevenjoezhang/osmos.io/README.md

 ## License

-Any JavaScript sources within Browsmos are hereby licensed under the Simplified BSD License.
-You are free to modify and redistribute Browsmos, but, if you do, please:
+Any JavaScript sources within Mosmos are hereby licensed under the Simplified BSD License.
+You are free to modify and redistribute Mosmos, but, if you do, please:

 * don't distribute modifications as though they are my own